 - (1) The Authority will render its bill in accordance with the provisions of this Tariff.
-The Authority's bill will not include charges for the Electric Generation Service provided by the ESCO, nor will it include charges or credits related to the Customer's account that are the responsibility of the ESCO or DRC under Service Classification No. 14. - (2) The ESCO shall render a bill to the Customer for its charges after the Customer's meter is read, and in accordance with the terms of the Agreement between the Customer and the ESCO. - (3) Where a Customer desires to make a single payment for electric service, the Customer may arrange to have its ESCO pay the Authority's charges.
-If the ESCO agrees to offer this service to the Customer: - (a) The Authority will provide the ESCO with the amount due from the Customer. - (b) The Authority will withdraw that amount from the ESCO's designated bank account. - (c) The ESCO will recover its costs from the Customer in accordance with the terms of their Agreement. - (d) The Customer will remain responsible for the Authority's charges, including any applicable Late Payment Charges, until the Authority receives in full its charges for service to the Customer's account.
+The Authority's bill will not include charges for the Electric Generation Service provided by the ESCO, nor will it include charges or credits related to the Customer's account that are the responsibility of the ESCO or DRC under Service Classification No. 14. - (2) The ESCO shall render a bill to the Customer for its charges after the Customer's meter is read, and in accordance with the terms of the Agreement between the Customer and the ESCO. - (3) Where a Customer desires to make a single payment for electric service, the ESCO must elect the Consolidated Bill Option with Purchase of Receivables as defined below: - e) Consolidated Bill Option with Purchase of Receivables